 The difficulties this scenario posed the cast and crew may be reflected – if only to the discerning viewer – in the lack of rapport between Columbo and the other leads in Dead Weight.
 For the first time the scenes between detective and suspect don’t sizzle.
 There’s some decent interplay between Columbo and Hollister, but the chemistry doesn’t match what we’ve seen before – very likely because of Falk’s studio feuding.

-Likewise between Falk and Pleshette.
-The two were great friends before filming the episode, but she was not amused by his actions.
-To me, they seem oddly at arm’s length from one another throughout.
-To an extent that’s down to the Helen Stewart doubting character, but the on-set tensions must surely have contributed.
+This tension infiltrates the Falk/Pleshette scenes, too.
+The two were great friends before filming the episode but she was not amused by his actions.
+As a result, they seem oddly at arm’s length from one another throughout.
+To an extent, that’s down to the Helen Stewart doubting character but the on-set frostiness must surely have contributed.

 “What we don’t get here is a killer with the charisma of Jack Cassidy or Robert Culp.”

-On the reverse, it seems to have had a positive impact on the chemistry between Albert and Pleshette.
-Their irritation at Falk can’t have failed to give them a greater bond as actors.
+On the flipside, Falk’s antics seem to have had a positive impact on the chemistry between Albert and Pleshette.
+Their irritation at the lead man can’t have failed to give them a greater bond as actors.
 Resultantly, the relationship between their characters seems genuine.
-Some may disagree, but I dare say Hollister, regardless of his initial selfish motives, was genuinely growing fond of Helen and was sorry to bring her pain at the episode’s climax.
+Some may disagree but I dare say Hollister, regardless of his initial selfish motives, was genuinely growing fond of Helen and was sorry to bring her pain at the episode’s climax.

-Worse still, he’s nowhere near cold enough.
-As a man used to maintaining his nerve in the heat of battle ought to be icy as the Arctic.
+Worse still, Hollister’s nowhere near cold enough.
+As a man used to maintaining his nerve in the heat of battle, he ought to be icy as the Arctic.
 We hardly see that.
-Perhaps Eddie Albert was too nice a guy in real life to convince as a stone-cold killer?
-I can’t help thinking that a really frosty baddie (someone more in the Robert Culp mode) could have provided a more dangerous element and helped elevate the episode a notch or two.
+Perhaps Albert was too nice a guy in real life to convince as a stone-cold killer?
+I can’t help thinking that a really frosty baddie could have provided a more dangerous element and helped elevate the episode a notch or two.

-That makes her falling for the General’s charms, her desperation to be respected and loved, seem believable – even if she did witness the killing.
-There’s no happy ending, though, and we can only wonder what the future holds in store for her after she witnesses another man in her life let her down.
+All this makes her falling for the General’s charms, her desperation to be respected and loved, seem believable – even if she did believe she witnessed a killing.
+There’s no happy ending for Helen and we can only wonder what the future holds in store for her after she witnesses another man in her life let her down.

 If it sounds like I hate Dead Weight, fear not!
 There is a gulf at its heart surrounding the central clue, but there’s still plenty to enjoy.
-The Columbo cat-and-mouse act becomes a three-way game this time as both men are wooing Helen to come round to their way of thinking – quite literally in Hollister’s case.
-It’s a new element to the show, and it keeps our interest especially when Helen, who was so adamant about what she saw, starts to backtrack as she warms to the General’s intentions.
+The typical Columbo cat-and-mouse act between detective and quarry becomes a three-way game here as both men attempt to ‘woo’ Helen round to their way of thinking – quite literally in Hollister’s case.
+It’s a new element to the show and it keeps our interest especially when Helen, who was so adamant about what she saw, starts to backtrack as she warms to the General’s intentions.